-For charges under section II.A., BPA-TS shall determine the actual capital and related costs of the specified FCRTS facilities as soon as practicable after the date of commercial operation, as determined by BPA-TS.
-The customer will either receive a refund from BPA-TS or be billed for additional payment for the difference between the advance payment and the actual capital and related costs.
+For charges under section II.A., BPA shall determine the actual capital and related costs of the specified FCRTS facilities as soon as practicable after the date of commercial operation, as determined by BPA.
+The customer will either receive a refund from BPA or be billed for additional payment for the difference between the advance payment and the actual capital and related costs.

-TGT-12 TOWNSEND-GARRISON TRANSMISSION RATE
+TGT-14 TOWNSEND-GARRISON TRANSMISSION RATE

-This schedule supersedes Schedule TGT-10 and is available to Companies that are parties to the Montana Intertie Agreement (Contract No. DE-MS79-81BP90210, as amended), which provides for firm transmission over BPA's section (Garrison to Townsend) of the Montana Intertie.
-Service under this schedule is subject to BPA-TS's General Rate Schedule Provisions (GRSPs).
+This schedule supersedes the TGT-12 rate schedule and is available to Companies that are parties to the Montana Intertie Agreement (Contract No. DE-MS79-81BP90210, as amended), which provides for firm transmission over BPA's section (Garrison to Townsend) of the Montana Intertie.
+Service under this schedule is subject to the General Rate Schedule Provisions (GRSPs), which follow the rate schedules in this document.